Mohammed-Muneef/weatherApp/README.md

+# weatherApp
-# weatherApp :this project uses rapid api and displays temperature,humidity and wind speed
+This project uses rapid api and displays temperature,humidity and wind speed.